Close

 Visit the MilitaryINSTALLATIONS website to find the contact information for your local youth center.
 Youth and teens can explore interests, build skills and experience success through informal and formal sports programs and instructional classes that complement classroom learning and broaden extracurricular experiences.

-Get help navigating the DOD’s network of services and support if your child has a disability or special needs:
+Get help navigating the DOW’s network of services and support if your child has special education or medical needs:

 • Transitioning to a new school